Lamington, your West London home

 Ideally located with central London on your doorstep, choose Lamington for short or extended stays, business or pleasure.

-Choose from Studios to Two Bedroom Apartments, perfect for single travellers or the whole family.
-Located in the quiet leafy streets of Hammersmith and Brook Green, our diverse array of apartments blend modern styling with classic victorian design to suit your every need.
+Eyeing West London apartments for rent?
+Welcome to Lamington Apartment.
+Choose from Studios to Two Bedroom family apartments in London, perfect for single travellers or the whole family.
+Located in the quiet leafy streets of Hammersmith and Brook Green, our diverse array of West London apartments blend modern styling with classic Victorian design to suit your every need.
+Experience bespoke Hammersmith accommodation with Lamington Apartments.

 A warm welcome